Datsun 510

-The Datsun 510 was a series of the Datsun Bluebird sold from 1968 to 1973, and offered outside the U.S. and Canada as the Datsun 1600.
+The Datsun 510 was a series of the Datsun Bluebird sold from 1968 to 1973.
+Outside the US it was sold as either the Datsun Bluebird or as the Datsun 1300/1400/1500/1600/1800 (depending on engine variant).

-The 510's engineering was inspired by contemporary European sedans, particularly the 1966 BMW 1600-2 — incorporating an overhead camshaft engine and four-wheel independent suspension by means of MacPherson struts in front, and semi-trailing arms on the rear wheels.
+The rear-wheel drive 510's engineering was inspired by contemporary European sedans, particularly the 1966 BMW 1600-2 – incorporating an overhead camshaft engine and four-wheel independent suspension by means of MacPherson struts in front, and semi-trailing arms on the rear wheels.
 The styling is attributed to Datsun in-house designer, Teruo Uchino.

-The engine was promoted by Nissan USA president Yutaka Katayama, a design developed through Prince, an acquisition.
+Nissan USA president Yutaka Katayama pushed for offering this generation of the Bluebird with a larger overhead cam engine with more power than the preceding models.
+The design originated with Prince Motor Company, which merged with Nissan in 1966.
+The Bluebird series had been Datsun's smaller offering, but the 1966 introduction of the 1-litre Sunny allowed Nissan to move the Bluebird up into the mid-size category.

-Launched in October 1967, body styles included the original four-door sedan, a two-door sedan (June 1968), five-door station wagon, and two-door coupé (November 1968).
+The 510-series Bluebird was released in the domestic Japanese market on August 15, 1967.
+In the United States, the Datsun 510 was launched in October 1967 as a four-door sedan, followed by a two-door sedan (June 1968), five-door station wagon, and two-door coupé (November 1968).
+In Canada it was sold as the Datsun 1600.

-The 510 range became famous for Nissan's rallying successes outside Japan and paved the way for greater Nissan sales internationally.
+The range became famous for Nissan's rallying successes outside Japan and paved the way for greater Nissan sales internationally.

-The Datsun 510 released to the North American market had a Hitachi downdraft-carbureted 1.6L L-series I4 engine, with an advertised gross power of 96 hp (72 kW), a claimed top speed of 100 mph, front disc brakes, four-wheel independent suspension (MacPherson struts in front and semi-trailing arms in rear), except the wagons, which used a rear solid live axle with leaf springs.

-The series was rear-wheel drive, with either a four-speed manual transmission or a three-speed automatic.
-Two-door sedan, four-door sedan, and four-door station wagon variants were available.
-It achieved 20 to 30 mpg in factory trim (U.S.).
-Japanese-domestic-market (JDM) models were also available in a two-door coupe body style with either a 1.6L or a 1.8L (1973) L-Series engine.
-510s, in some markets, offered twin Hitachi side-draft carburetors, which were a smaller version of the British SU (Skinner's Union) design used on Jaguars and MGs.
+The series was available with either a four-speed manual transmission or optional three-speed automatic.
+510s, in some markets, offered twin Hitachi side-draft carburetors, which were a smaller version of the British SU design used on Jaguars and MGs.
 These engines also used enhanced compression and camshaft profiles to produce more power.
 SSS models (not offered in North America) offered upgraded instrumentation and interior trim, as well as appropriate exterior badges.
-All North American model 510s received anti-sun glass from 1970 on.